bcj/beocijies/README.md

 The code in this repo will create all the required files, but doesn't come with a web-server.
 This project officially recommends using [NGINX](https://nginx.org/en/), and can automatically generate the configuration file required for hosting your site with NGINX.

-The project also has provisional support for [httpd (Apache)](https://httpd.apache.org/), but this is not guaranteed to be actively tested or maintained.
+The project also has provisional support for [httpd (Apache)](https://httpd.apache.org/), but it is completely untested and has not been confirmed to work

 The generated templates are all for HTTP, not HTTPS.
 This is done with the assumption that you'll then use [certbot](https://certbot.eff.org/) to set up SSL certificates for your site.